This Steakhouse Potato Salad is a creamy, smoky, steakhouse-style potato salad. It takes 1 hour 30 minutes and serves 6.

 The Story Behind

 I first tasted a steakhouse potato salad at a local steakhouse and immediately judged myself for not making one sooner.
 The combination of creamy mayo, tangy mustard, crunchy celery, and crispy bacon felt like the perfect sidekick to a juicy steak.
 I tweaked the dressing a bit, added more bacon than necessary, and started making this at home for every backyard cookout.
-You’ll get a solid, easy-to-follow recipe, pro tips, and fun variations so you can make it your own.

 5 Reasons You’ll Love This Recipe